Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial3.md

 description: Tutorial 3 for Students to Learn Pathnames, Filename Expansion, and Quoting Special Characters
 ---

-# Tutorial 3: Advanced File Management / Quoting Special Characters
+# Tutorial 3: Advanced File Management and Quoting Special Characters

 ## Main Objectives of this Tutorial